 And if you’re struggling with that inner voice that’s telling you this is too hard, you should stop, it’s too much, then a meditation or mindfulness practice can be extremely useful in quieting that voice so you can carry on (assuming you’re not actually experiencing any extreme symptoms that would indicate that you should change what you’re doing).

-This is because when you don’t get good sleep, your body releases a different set of hormones that will make you feel more hungry than usual.
+It is very important to prioritize sleep while you are fasting because when you don’t get good sleep, your body releases a different set of hormones that will make you feel more hungry than usual.

 You want to shoot for 7 to 9 hours of solid sleep that is deeply restful and uninterrupted so that you’re not risking worse hunger than is necessary.